Aakash Dahiya

-Aakash Dahiya (born 20 September 1986) is a Mumbai-based actor and casting director, who is known for his work in Bollywood films.
+Aakash Dahiya is a Mumbai-based actor and casting director, who is known for his work in Hindi cinema.

 Career

 Born in New Delhi, Dahiya started acting in the New Delhi Theater.
 He then started working as associate casting director with his friend Mukesh Chhabra in Mumbai.

 His first role in Bollywood was as "Googly" in Chillar Party, directed by Nitesh Tiwari and Vikas Bahl.
-He also got some smaller roles in Rock Star (2011), Kaminey (2009) and Trishna (2011).
+He also played some smaller roles in Rock Star (2011), Kaminey (2009) and Trishna (2011).